 Use how might we statements or a similar method to summarize the pains and gains you have identified as per the above step

-3. Decide the crucial features to build
+3. Decide the crucial features to build an MVP

 - Use opportunity statements to finalize the product features